Example Cybersecurity & Privacy Documentation

 In the context of good cybersecurity documentation, components are hierarchical and build on each other to build a strong governance structure that utilizes an integrated approach to managing requirements.
-Well-designed documentation is comprised of five (5) core components:
+Well-designed documentation is generally comprised of six (6) main parts:

 - Standards provide quantifiable requirements;